ColdMacaroni/squarer/README.md

 # squarer
 This bad boy takes images and makes them squares.
-You can choose between a transparent background and a blurry one.

-This script does NOT crop images.
+Options are: Blurry background, transparent background, and cropped

 Needs Pillow library to run.